-During the years ended January 31, 2023 and 2022, the Company received equity securities as partial compensation for the option of a property.
+During the year ended January 31, 2023, the Company received marketable securities as partial compensation for the option of a property.
+During the year ended January 31, 2024, the Company sold the marketable securities for net proceeds of \$123,608.

 The following is a summary of the fair value of the Company's marketable securities: